CoininDev/CoininDev/README.md

 </div>

-- 🔭 I’m currently working on Agarvid, tech focused learning videos platform
+- 🔭 I’m currently working on Learning new skills
 - 🌱 I’m currently learning Back-end with Python/Django
 - 📫 How to reach me:
     linkedin: https://www.linkedin.com/in/gabriel-dias-batista-445599242/;